GMOD/jbrowse-components/website/docs/introduction.md

   components
 - [JBrowse Jupyter](jbrowse_jupyter) - docs for JBrowse Jupyter

+### PDF download

+A PDF version of the documentation is available at https://jbrowse.org/jb2/jbrowse2.pdf

 ### Contact information

 Feel free to [contact us](/contact) if you have questions, issues, suggestions,